Tashumii/Tashumii/README.md

 - 🐍 Python for backend development
 - ⚛️ React + TypeScript for frontend
 - 🗄️ SQL & PostgreSQL for databases
-- 🐧 Ubuntu & Docker for DevOps
+- 🐧 Ubuntu & Docker

 ---